 Solution: Review your statement details carefully to determine how much more than the minimum you’ll need to pay every month to eliminate the debt in the shortest time frame while paying less interest.

 Making payments after the due date

 Paying your bill late can damage your credit score, making it difficult to secure a loan or in some cases, get a job.
 Fees and higher interest rates may be added, increasing your debt load.
 Look at your statement every month and pay the bill as soon as it arrives.

 Closing a long-term account

 A long and stable relationship with a credit card company can be a good thing.
 But if you close a card you’ve had for a long time, it could lower your credit score.
-Specifically, it could impact how potential creditors view your debt to available credit ratio when you try to get a loan.
+Specifically, it could impact how potential creditors view your ratio of debt to available credit when you try to get a loan.

 The advice provided is for informational purposes only.